Morning Glory (2010 film): Plot

 Jerry informs Becky that IBS wants to cancel DayBreak, blaming her for the ratings' further slump.
-After a heated confrontation with Mike, Becky snaps and decides on a radical approach to save the show.
+After a heated confrontation with Mike, Becky takes a radical approach to save the show.
 Persuading Jerry to give her the show's remaining six weeks to vastly improve ratings, Becky sends Ernie, DayBreak's weatherman, on stunts such as riding roller coasters and skydiving.

-Colleen joins Becky's campaign to rejuvenate the show, appearing in colorful segments that help the show's ratings, but Jerry remains unconvinced.
-Adam, not realizing what is on the line, teases Becky about how caught up she is in improving the ratings; seeing this as a criticism she has heard from other men, Becky walks out.
+Colleen joins Becky's campaign to rejuvenate the show, appearing in colorful segments that increase the show's ratings, but Jerry remains unconvinced.
+Adam, not realizing what is on the line, claims Becky is too caught up in improving the ratings; seeing this as a criticism she has heard from other men, Becky walks out.

-With the six-week deadline approaching, Mike shows interest in doing a story on a sauerkraut festival, surprising his colleagues.
-Becky accompanies him, but realizes he is going to the Governor's summer house instead, and informs him that the show will be cancelled.
-Undeterred, Mike confronts the Governor on charges of racketeering, breaking the story of his arrest on live television.
+With the six-week deadline approaching, Mike surprisingly wants to do a story on a sauerkraut festival.
+Becky accompanies him but soon realizes he is headed to the Governor's summer house instead; she warns that the show will be canceled, but undeterred, Mike confronts the Governor on charges of racketeering, breaking the story of his arrest on live television.
 Mike tells Becky that he was similarly over-committed to his job, at the expense of his family and personal life.

-The live arrest increases DayBreak's ratings enough to secure another year for the show, and Becky receives a job offer from the Today show.
-She reconnects with Adam, and lashes out at Mike for his stubbornness.
+The live arrest increases DayBreak's ratings enough to secure another year for the show and Becky receives a job offer from the Today show.
+She reconnects with Adam and lashes out at Mike for his stubbornness.
 Becky accepts the job interview, with DayBreak on in the background.
 When Colleen tells Mike that his refusal to adapt has driven Becky away, he walks off air and storms the kitchen.
-Becky watches in shock as Mike presents a cooking segment, expertly showing viewers how to make a frittata.
-Becky runs back to the studio, deciding to remain at DayBreak.
+Becky watches in shock as Mike presents a cooking segment, expertly preparing a frittata.
+Becky rushes back to the studio, deciding to remain at DayBreak.